About NETGEAR Kudos Rewards Program

-This kudos only program focuses on vulnerability submissions out of scope for the NETGEAR Cash Reward Program and not specifically disqualified by Program Exclusions.
+This kudos only program focuses on vulnerability submissions out of scope for the NETGEAR Cash Rewards Program and not specifically disqualified by Program Exclusions.

-- Any NETGEAR web or device properties out of scope for the NETGEAR Cash Reward Program unless listed in Program Exclusions.
+- Any NETGEAR web or device properties out of scope for the NETGEAR Cash Rewards Program unless listed in Program Exclusions

 Priority and Reward Guidelines

 NETGEAR will issue kudos points for any issue deemed to be unique, valid, and at least a P4 in Bugcrowd’s Vulnerability Rating Taxonomy (VRT).

 - Duplicate reports of security issues, including security issues that have already been identified internally